Updated May 14, 2026

 Hoover took a hybrid approach, mixing SPIFFs with a points system.
 Sales reps earned points for certain activities, then redeemed them for rewards of their choice.

-Result: Hoover saw a 270% increase in logged sales.
+Result: Hoover saw a 270% increase in log.

 360insights Platform Results